On the Theoretical Equivalence of Several Trade-Off Curves Assessing Statistical Proximity: Introduction

 Even if the question of estimating the similarity of two distributions has already been intensely studied in the past, it has drawn a renewed interest in recent years.
-Many probability distribution metrics can be used such as divergences \cite{rubenstein2019practical} or integral probability metrics \cite{muller1997integral,sriperumbudur2009integral} to name a few.
-In this work, we will take special focus on the recent work of \cite{sajjadi2018} computing a Precision-Recall (PR) curve between two distributions.
+Many probability distribution metrics can be used such as divergences \citep{rubenstein2019practical} or integral probability metrics \citep{muller1997integral,sriperumbudur2009integral} to name a few.
+In this work, we will take special focus on the recent work of \citet{sajjadi2018} computing a Precision-Recall (PR) curve between two distributions\footnote{Note that as we shall detail later, PR curves between distributions are different from the classical notion of PR curves in classification.}.
 Several works explicitly build upon their definition and propose some extensions.
-For instance, \cite{simon2019revisiting} generalizes the PR curve to arbitrary probabilities (while the work of \cite{sajjadi2018} was restricted to a discrete settings).
-More practical works aim at improving empirical evaluation of fidelity and variability \cite{kynkaanniemi2019improved,naeem2020reliable}. \cite{djolonga2019evaluating} proposed the (R\'enyi) {\em divergence frontiers}; this alternate curve coincides with the original PR curve for discrete distributions when the R\'enyi exponent is infinite.
+For instance, \citet{simon2019revisiting} generalizes the PR curve to arbitrary probabilities (while the work of \citet{sajjadi2018} was restricted to a discrete settings).
+More practical works aim at improving empirical evaluation of fidelity and variability \citep{kynkaanniemi2019improved,naeem2020reliable}. \citet{djolonga2019evaluating} proposed the (R\'enyi) {\em divergence frontiers}; this alternate curve coincides with the original PR curve for discrete distributions when the R\'enyi exponent is infinite.
 Independently, a handful of alternative curves were defined to compare two distributions.
-For instance, {\em ROC curves} were proposed by \cite{lin2018pacgan, lin2017arxiv} and the {\em Lorenz curves} by \cite{harremoes2004new,van2010renyi}.
+For instance, {\em ROC curves} were proposed by \citet{lin2018pacgan, lin2017arxiv} and the {\em Lorenz curves} by \citet{harremoes2004new,van2010renyi}.